 How often you’ll pay: Depends on what form of content marketing you choose, and how often you publish.
 Content should be produced on a regular basis, so whatever form you choose, set aside a monthly budget for it.

 Why you need it: Social media is a great platform for you to creatively promote your business, without selling to anyone.
 You can showcase what you have to offer in fun and creative ways, perhaps through humorous memes, video footage, statistical info-graphics or even a simple message.
 Sometimes, a business will promote an upcoming sale exclusively on one form of social media in order to make it worth following.
 Running contests on social media has also been proven to increase followers and engagement.
 Additionally, social media is a platform where customers can voice their concerns directly and publicly to a business.

 How much you’ll pay: There are many forms of social media, and you might be charged to have each one maintained and updated.
 The content on social media should not be identical on all networks, so taking the time to customize content will cost you.
 Monthly maintenance and updates could cost between $350 per month to $2,500, depending on the agency you use and how many platforms you want managed.

 How often you’ll pay: Social media marketing is an ongoing project, so a monthly fee should be budgeted for it.
 If you choose to run contests on social media, prize expenses should also be factored in.
-We offer a 36 month campaign at 10 hours of Social Media marketing a month for our clients starting at $1600/mo for one social media network and going up to $3500 depending on how many networks you want managed.
+We 12, 24 and 36 month Social Media marketing for our clients starting at $1600/mo for one social media network and going up to $3500/mo depending on how many networks you want managed.
 Check out some of our best selling packages here.